anthonycoffey/wake-the-nile/memory-bank/activeContext.md

-# Active Context: Coverflow Effect Enhancement
+# Active Context: Coverflow Effect Implementation from Example

 ## Current Focus

-The current focus is to enhance the video slider with a more dynamic and visually appealing coverflow effect, while ensuring it remains performant and responsive.
+The current focus is to implement the coverflow effect from the Glide.js website example, ensuring it is responsive and performant.

 ## Recent Changes

+*   **Updated `includes/shortcodes.php`**:
+    *   Modified the `[glide]` shortcode to generate the HTML structure from the example, including the `frames__item` and `frame` elements.
+    *   Updated the class names for the slider container and arrows to match the example.
 *   **Updated `css/styles.css`**:
-    *   Modified the `.glide__track` to use `overflow: visible`, `transform-style: preserve-3d`, and `perspective: 800px` to create a 3D environment for the slider.
-    *   Updated the `.glide__slide` transition to include `filter` for smoother brightness changes.
+    *   Replaced the existing slider styles with the styles from the example.
 *   **Updated `js/autoplay.js`**:
-    *   Replaced the `simplifiedCoverflow` function with a new `Coverflow` module.
+    *   Replaced the previous `Coverflow` module with the one from the example.
-    *   The new module calculates and applies 3D transformations (`translateX`, `translateZ`, `rotateY`, `scale`) to each slide based on its position relative to the active slide.
-    *   The module also adjusts the `zIndex` and `opacity` of the slides to create a sense of depth.
-    *   The brightness of the video elements is adjusted based on their distance from the center.
+    *   Updated the `glideOptions` to match the settings from the example.

 ## Next Steps